build-on-aws/content/tutorials/real-time-sentiment-analysis-with-kafka-and-sagemaker/index.md

 ## Step 3 - Write code
 Now it is time to write the code!
 Feel free to clean the existing cells, we'll replace the example code with our own logic.

 If you want to skip explanations and just to copy the result , load [the final notebook code](https://raw.githubusercontent.com/Aiven-Labs/sentiment-analysis-kafka-sagemaker/main/sentiment-analysis.ipynb) (don't forget to add the information about your Kafka instance!).
-Alternatively, follow the more detailed step-by-step instructions:
+Alternatively, follow the more detailed step-by-step instructions below.

 The first step is to install Apache Kafka python library.
 For this create a new cell and add this instruction: